Why I Was Glad Our Daughter Looked Indian And Not…

 However, I am also an African-America woman and woman in general that is married to an Indian man (his parents are originally from Northern-India) and our relationship is still very taboo in the Indian community.
 And let’s be honest, being an African-American in America is not a walk in the park.
 It is an ethnic identity that comes without blatant discrimination at times (see disowned, see lessons learned, see 7 remarks interracial couples hate to hear).

-Discrimination that my parents prepped me for at an early age and that I abruptly encountered after my parents moved from the inner City of Chicago to the N.W. suburbs of Chicago.
-I can remember it like it was yesterday because it was the first time I would be called the N word.
-While playing outside during my 4th grade school recess a Caucasian boy came up to my sister and I and said no #N#$$@%S on the slide and pushed my sister down.
+The discrimination that my parents prepped me for at an early age and that I abruptly encountered after my parents moved from the inner city of Chicago to the N.W. suburbs of Chicago.
+I can remember it like it was yesterday because it was the first time I would be called the N-word.
+While playing outside during my 4th-grade school recess a Caucasian boy came up to my sister and I and said no #N#$$@%S on the slide and pushed my sister down.
 I fought back against the boy and we ran to tell the teacher and later our parents what happened.

 No, not so that she would have “good hair?”
 Good hair meaning that it wouldn’t be kinky, textured, or African-American hair like mine.
 No, all hair is good hair if it taken care of regardless of texture.
 It wasn’t even so that she would have a lighter complexion.
 My Mom and sister have lighter complexions than I do.